Updated: December 2017

-A childminder can offer your child a homely environment that suits some children better than a larger, noisier nursery or out-of-school club.
+A childminder can offer your child a homely environment that suits some children better than a larger, noisier nursery or out of school club.
 Childminders can care for children from birth through to their teens and they will often be able to drop off and pick up from school.

-Depending on your child’s disability or additional needs, caring for them child may mean that the childminder looks after fewer other children.
+Depending on your child’s disability or additional needs, caring for them may mean that the childminder looks after fewer other children.
 This is likely to make their care more expensive, so you should speak to the local council’s SENCO to see what financial help they can offer you to pay for this.
 Local councils should have money allocated for disabled children to attend suitable childcare, to help cover additional fees as well as training or adapting a childminder’s home.

 This short film looks at two very dedicated childminders who, with no previous experience or training, have adapted their care in order to look after a child who came to them with additional needs.

-Out-of-school clubs and holiday clubs
+Out of school clubs and holiday clubs

-Out-of-school clubs offer children aged over five (sometimes four) the opportunity to play, do sports and creative activities or study in a safe environment around school hours and during the school holidays.
+Out of school clubs offer children aged over five (sometimes four) the opportunity to play, do sports and creative activities or study in a safe environment around school hours and during the school holidays.

 You can speak to the manager or SENCO, if there is one, to discuss your child’s needs.
 If the staff team require additional training, you should discuss with them who should provide this training – it may be you, a health worker or a specialist.
 You will also need to explore whether the premises need to be adapted to enable your child to have the same opportunities as other children.